 Examples of yellow card-able behavior include but are not limited to:

 At least two members need to legibly sign off on a yellow card.
 Yellow cards can only be submitted after communicating concern to the member being yellow-carded and asking them to amend the behavior.
 This can be done through an intermediary if necessary.
 If doing so is not possible, the reason should be noted on the yellow card.
 Each separate instance of behavior is only eligible for one yellow card.
 If a member believes they were given a yellow card unfairly they can appeal the yellow card at a house meeting.

 The Steward will check (or coordinate with another coordinator to check) the envelope on a weekly basis.
 They will inform a member that they have been yellow-carded within a week of seeing the yellow card, along with the Treasurer and Labor Czar.
 They must report this or arrange to have it reported to the House via a meeting.

 Four yellow cards in a month, six in two months, or eight in six months triggers an automatic membership review.
-Three signatures are not required to go forward with the membership review [HM 10-12-14].
+At least three signatures among the yellow cards are required to go forward with the membership review [HM 10-12-14].

 Foods listed on the severe food allergen list maintained by the Kitchen Manager may not be stored, prepared, or served in the Commons unless it is cleared with the person who has the allergy beforehand.

 Any changes made to the wiki regarding the documentation of house policy must be ratified by the house at the beginning of house meeting after meet and greet [HM 3-15-15].